fate1997/FFiNet/README.md

 ![Network architecture of the FFiNet model](Network.png)

 ## Datasets
 All the raw datasets except the QM9 and PDBBind dataset (which is very large) are lied in 'FFiNet/data/raw_files/'.
 The QM9 dataset can be download [here](https://deepchemdata.s3-us-west-1.amazonaws.com/datasets/molnet_publish/qm9.zip).
-The PDBBind dataset can be download [here](http://pdbbind-cn.org/) and they should be movedinto 'FFiNet/data/raw_files/', the file structure should be:
+The PDBBind dataset can be download [here](http://pdbbind-cn.org/) and they should be moved into 'FFiNet/data/raw_files/', the file structure for PDBBind should be:
 ```
 raw_files
   |